Skip to main content

 • *Further information: Lithium heparin (LiHep) and Sodium Citrate (NaCitrate) samples are accepted for Factor V Leiden / common Prothrombin and HFE genotyping tests

-Blood spot
+Blood spots

-Transport at room temperature (or refrigerated)
+Transport at room temperature (or refrigerated).

 Blood samples - NIPD samples